After a month working on events, October arrived and with it came the Andy Cook Cycling Autumn Bike Week.

 We wish your family all the very best for the next few weeks as life is slightly different from the norm.
 Good luck and success with your upcoming ventures.
 We can’t wait to join you all again some time for more of the same.”

-The dates for the 2020 Autumn Camp have just been announced, and booking is now open.
-Why not join us from 10th-17th October 2020 – we might just do a sweep of the island for rogue goats before any descents this time!
+The dates for the 2022 Autumn Camp have just been announced, and booking is now open.
+Why not join us this October – we might just do a sweep of the island for rogue goats before any descents this time!